joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

 Determining and rendering the shadow volume is the most complex part of using stenciled shadow volumes; it's a good subject to cover by itself.
 Although we'll be using a pretty simple method for creating shadow volumes of simple geometry in this article, it wouldn't be very efficient to render the shadow volumes of hundreds or thousands of polygons this way.
 The method used in this article can also cause some artifacts where the edges of shadow volumes meet (because there's a single shadow volume rendered for each polygon), which could be solved by rendering a single volume that surrounds an entire model, instead of rendering separate volumes for each polygon of a model.

-In the demo accompanying this article, we have a <strong>surface</strong> structure which represents a quadrilateral surface:
+In the demo accompanying this article, we have a **surface** structure which represents a quadrilateral surface:

 ```c++
 ​    struct surface {